-In form, the Marriage is a condensed version of what Frye has termed an "anatomy," a mixture of verse and prose, characterized by a satiric tone, variety in subject matter, and an intense concern with intellectual error.17 This anatomy opens with a verse "Argument."
+In form, the Marriage is a condensed version of what Frye has termed an "anatomy," a mixture of verse and prose, characterized by a satiric tone, variety in subject matter, and an intense concern with intellectual error.
+This anatomy opens with a verse "Argument."
 Rintrah, an angry prophet like John the Baptist, prepares Blake's way before him by hinting at the political and natural destruction that threatens.
 A cycle is turning over, the Eternal Hell is reviving, and a voice in the wilderness cries aloud the burden of surging energy and desire.

-The "Argument" is an oblique and very effective poem.
-The truly "just man" or "Devil" rages in the wilds, having been cast out of "perilous paths" by the "villain" or "Angel."
+"just man" or "Devil" rages in the wilds, having been cast out of "perilous paths" by the "villain" or "Angel."
 Yet this is not the reversal it seems, for:

-Roses are planted where thorns grow, And on the barren heath Sing the honey bees.
+Roses are planted where thoms grow, And on the barren heath Sing the honey bees.